This Machine Still Kills Fascists: Promotion

 The band embarked on the This Machine...Tour in support of the album, which was the band's first acoustic theater tour.
 It began in late October 2022 and concluded in late November 2022.

+This Machine Rising documentary

+On August 30, 2024, the band will release the short documentary, This Machine Rising, on YouTube.
+The film "tells the story of Dropkick Murphys' journey with Woody Guthrie's lyrics, focusing on the Tulsa sessions (the recording of This Machine Still Kills Fascists and Okemah Rising), the theater tour, and the enduring power of music and words to unite the working class and promote equity.